as-pect/as-pect/readme.md

 This is the CLI help displayed when using the `asp` help flag.

 ```
 SYNTAX
   asp --init                          Create a test config, an assembly/__tests__ folder and exit.
   asp -i
-    asp --config as-pect.config.js      Use a specified configuration
+  asp --config=as-pect.config.js      Use a specified configuration
   asp -c as-pect.config.js
   asp --version                       View the version.
   asp -v
   asp --help                          Show this help screen.
   asp -h
   asp --types                         Copy the types file to assembly/__tests__/as-pect.d.ts
   asp -t

 TEST OPTIONS
   --file=[regex]                       Run the tests of each file that matches this regex.
-(Default: .)
+(Default: /./)
+    --files=[regex]
     -f=[regex]

+  --group=[regex]                      Run each describe block that matches this regex (Default: /(:?)/)
+    --groups=[regex]
+    -g=[regex]

+  --test=[regex]                       Run each test that matches this regex (Default: /(:?)/)
+    --tests=[regex]
+    -t=[regex]

   --reporter                           Define the reporter to be used.
 (Default: DefaultTestReporter)
     --reporter=SummaryTestReporter     Use the summary reporter.
-      --reporter=DefaultTestReporter     Use the default reporter.
+    --reporter=DefaultTestReporter     Use the default test reporter.
     --reporter=EmptyReporter           Use the empty reporter.
 (This reporter reports nothing)
     --reporter=./path/to/reporter.js   Use the default exported object from this module as the reporter.

+PERFORMANCE OPTIONS
   --performance                        Enable performance statistics for every test.
 (Default: false)
   --max-samples=[number]               Set the maximum number of samples to run for each test.
 (Default: 10000 samples)
   --max-test-run-time=[number]         Set the maximum test run time in milliseconds.
 (Default: 2000ms)
+  --round-decimal-places=[number]      Set the number of decimal places to round to.
+(Default: 3)
   --report-median(=false)?
 Enable/Disable reporting of the median time.
 (Default: true)
   --report-average(=false)?
 Enable/Disable reporting of the average time.
 (Default: true)
   --report-standard-deviation(=false)?
 Enable/Disable reporting of the standard deviation.
 (Default: false)
   --report-max(=false)?
 Enable/Disable reporting of the largest run time.
 (Default: false)
   --report-min(=false)?
 Enable/Disable reporting of the smallest run time.
+(Default: false)
+  --report-variance(=false)?
+Enable/Disable reporting of the variance.
 (Default: false)
 ```

 # Configuration